 Overlanding in Scandinavia: After 2 years of preparation, on April 18th, 2022, we left the French Alps, and officially started our Overland World Tour.
 We are Mathilde and Nicolas and we left everything to travel the world in our Land Rover Defender nicknamed Albatross.
-As simple as that, at both 28 years old we moved into our Defender td4 for a 3-year long journey, through 7 continents and 88 countries.
+At 28, we embarked on a 3-year journey in our Defender td4, spanning 7 continents and 88 countries.
 No more apartment, no more job, no more deadlines.
 So much for a change of life.

 Technically, Scandinavia is part of Europe, right?
 In some way for us and even though we already travelled quite a bit through the continent and are both European, Scandinavia always felt like a distant land, wilder and rougher.
 The land of Vikings.
-As we embarked for our world tour, despite the strong push to go fast, far outside of Europe, we did not see how we could possibly skip the opportunity to explore Scandinavia.
-So, we took advantage of the 2 months wait before our boat to Canada and headed up north through Germany direction north Cape (northernmost point of the European continent located in Norway), on our way we drove about 7000km through Denmark, Sweden, and Norway before driving back down through Finland another 3000km.
+Embarking on our world tour, we couldn’t resist exploring Scandinavia, despite the urge to rush far beyond Europe.
+We made the most of the 2-month wait for our boat to Canada, driving 7000km through Germany, Denmark, Sweden, and Norway on our way to North Cape.
+We later drove 3000km through Finland before heading back.

 Denmark and Sweden: we move in the car